WVIA-TV: Programming

-WVIA-TV produces shows such as Call the Doctor and Homegrown Concerts, as well as shows that focus on Pennsylvania and Northeast Pennsylvania, such as The Office: An American Workplace.
+WVIA-TV produces shows such as Call the Doctor and Homegrown Concerts, and shows that focus on Pennsylvania and Northeast Pennsylvania.

-WVIA has historically aired children's programs during the day, and for many years, when it was an hour-long program, aired Sesame Street three times on weekdays—the previous weekday's episode in the morning, and the current day's episode at noon and at various times in late afternoon.
+WVIA has historically aired children's programs during the day, and for many years, when it was an hour-long program, aired Sesame Street three times on weekdays, including the previous weekday's episode in the morning, and the current day's episode at noon and at various times in late afternoon.

-With the advent of the PBS Kids subchannel, WVIA has scaled back its children's programming on weekdays from 6 a.m. to 2 p.m. on its main channel.
+With the advent of the PBS Kids subchannel, WVIA has scaled back its children's programming on weekdays from 6 a.m. to 1 p.m. on its main channel.